Find Grad Schools

 17 Yearly Graduations

-University of North Carolina at Chapel Hill is the 7th most popular school in the nation for students seeking a doctor's degree in health and medical administrative services.
+University of North Carolina at Chapel Hill is the 7th most popular school in the nation for students seeking a doctor's degree in health & medical administrative services.
 Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-For the 2020-2021 academic year, 17 doctor's degrees were handed out to health and medical administrative services majors at UNC Chapel Hill.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+During the most recent year for which we have data, 17 people received their doctor's degree in health & medical administrative services from UNC Chapel Hill.
+Around 39% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 17 Yearly Graduations

-The 7th most popular school in the country for health and medical administrative services majors who are seeking their doctor's degree is University of Oklahoma - Health Sciences Center.
+University of Oklahoma - Health Sciences Center is the 7th most popular school in the nation for students seeking a doctor's degree in health & medical administrative services.
 Each year, around 3,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,220 per year, while in-state graduate students, on average, pay $5,119 per year.
-For the 2020-2021 academic year, 17 doctor's degrees were handed out to health and medical administrative services majors at UOHSC.
-About 47% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 17 people received their doctor's degree in health & medical administrative services from UOHSC.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #9